solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

     SELECT * FROM products;
     ```

 5. Exit the PSQL interactive shell by running the following command.
-This will bring you back to the Azure Cloud Shell prompt.
+The Azure Cloud Shell prompt will be restored.

     ```bash
     exit